Let’s learn more about the process component.

 We will build this:

-The control modes are:
+To clarify, the control modes are:

-Manual_feedback: The operator specifies the feedback state
+– Manual_feedback: The operator sets the feedback state.

-Manuel: The operator specifies the required state
+– Manuel: The operator sets the required state.

-Invalid: The value of the control state is invalid.
+– Invalid: The value of the control state is invalid.

 Error and acknowledge